 Don’t forget about your rear windshield wiper.
 Reina says you don’t need to replace it as often as you need to replace your front windshield wipers, but he still recommends replacing it at least once a year.

 Understanding the importance of windshield wiper maintenance is essential to driving safely.
-Now, you can discover whether car insurance covers windshield damage and get some vital tips for driving safely in extreme weather.
+Now, you can discover whether car insurance covers windshield damage.